-Because of my addiction, there are days when I want to mix my anti-aging serum with my brightening one or my hydrating one with an anti-aging one.
+But do I really have to choose?
+There are days when I want to mix my anti-aging serum with my brightening one or my hydrating one with an anti-aging one.
 In these instances, I tend to mix a few drops of different serums for a more diverse approach to treating my skin issues.
 Plus, it saves me some extra time in my routine.

 Is it okay to mix serums?

-Below are some of my tried-and-true serum cocktails:
+Below, I’ve rounded up some of my tried-and-true serum cocktails:

 For dry skin:

-My skin is usually on the dry side but the winter can make it extremely dry, so much that my normal routine just doesn’t cut it.
+My skin is usually on the dry side but the winter can make it extremely dry, so much so that my normal routine just doesn’t cut it.
 In this case, I love to supplement my anti-aging serums with more hydrating ones so I can add an extra layer of moisture without missing out on any potent ingredients.

 For oily and acne-prone skin: